takomachan/umu/README.md

 ###### (3-2) Keyword class message

-send keyword class message 'Interval.(from:to:)' and 'Interval.(from:to:by:)'
+Send keyword class message '&Interval.(from:Int to:Int) -> Interval' and
+'&Interval.(from:Int to:Int by:Int) -> Interval'

 ```
 umu:1> &Interval.(from:1 to:10)